 actions: Perhaps we don’t need to pause on this word; perhaps we do.
 In my work teaching writing skills to knowledge workers, I often have to remind participants that empathy, for example, is something we do (and display in our actions and words), not just think.
 So perhaps we all need reminding of the truism that actions speak louder than words, and louder still than unexpressed thoughts.
 Philosophy is about acting wisely through thinking deeply, and the value of our lives is ultimately achieved through our actions.
 So, those of us who are busy thinking well need to make sure we also act out our wisdom.

-Now, back to the definition of slow philosophy as whole and its promise.
+Now, back to the definition of slow philosophy as a whole, and its promise.

 Just how valuable is a simple means of ensuring your effort is ‘optimal or, at least, worthwhile’?
 Worthwhile actions mean no futile busyness, no wasteful excess, no avoidable angst; just useful contributions—or, at least, contributions that are as useful as your fully exercised wisdom can make them.
 Such a means would be more valuable than gold dust, I reckon, particularly as our context grows more outwardly complex and confusing.